kirkbushell/eloquence/README.md

 * Sum cache model behaviour added
 * Booting of behaviours now done via Laravel trait booting
-* Simplification of all behaviours and their uses (see upgrade guide)
+* Simplification of all behaviours and their uses
+* Updated readme/configuration guide

 #### 1.4.0